People's School Program

-People's School Program (PSP) is an educational initiative under the Sindh Education Foundation (SEF), Government of Sindh, Pakistan.
-It aims to provide quality education through English Medium & Comprehensive High Schools established by the Government and operated under Public-Private Partnership (PPP) agreements.
+People's School Program (PSP) is an educational initiative of the Sindh Education Foundation (SEF) and the government of Sindh, Pakistan.
+Founded in 2022, it aims to provide quality education through English medium and comprehensive high schools established by the government and operated under public-private partnerships.
+As of 2025, the People's School Program operates 35 schools across Sindh, with an enrollment of over 25,000 students.